Tiramisu Overnight Oats

 How to make tiramisu overnight oats

 Step 1- Mix.
 In two small bowls or jars, combine the oats, sugar, cocoa powder, and instant coffee.
-Add the remaining ingredients minus the toppings and stir to combine.
+Add the remaining ingredients and stir.

 Step 2- Chill.
 Cover the bowls and refrigerate them for at least 4 hours or overnight.

-Step 3- Serve.
+Step 3- Assemble.
 Mix the oats and add more milk if needed.
 Serve with toppings and enjoy!

 Arman’s recipe tips